hypervisor141/cerberus/README.md

-# cerberus
-Building on top of FireStorm and Vanguard to provide direct rendering functions
+A library building on top of FireStorm to expand engine functionality